Southwestern Corn Borer

-During the late 1970's it was regarded as one of the most serious insect pests of corn, but after more than a ten-year period of not being reported in Kentucky, the southwestern corn borer (SWCB) has reappeared in Kentucky.
-Since 1992, the southwestern corn borer has spread across the western half of Kentucky and it distribution now extends to Nelson and Pulaski counties.
+During the late 70's it was regarded as one of the most serious insect pests of corn, but after more than a ten year period of not being reported in Kentucky, the southwestern corn borer (SWCB) has reappeared in Kentucky.
+Since 1992, the southwestern corn borer has spread across the western half of Kentucky and it distribution now extends east to Nelson and Pulaski counties.

 Impact on Corn

 First-generation larvae first appear in Early June.
 These summer-form larvae are milky white with a brown head and have numerous distinct brownish-

 black spots on the body (the overwintering form does not have these distinctive spots on the body).
 For the first two weeks, first-generation larvae feed within the whorl of the plant.
 After feeding in the whorl, larvae move down the stalk and tunnel into the stalk.
 Numerous holes in the emerging leaves and leaf breakage due to midrib tunneling are characteristic.
 While leaf feeding may not lead to serious yield loss, destruction of the bud in the whorl can result in a "dead heart" and complete loss of yield by a plant.